loiccattani/dotfiles/readme.md

-# Dotfiles
+# Arko's Dotfiles

-My dotfiles
+My dotfiles.
+To bring a little piece of 127.0.0.1 to other places...

-# How to install?
+# How to Install

-The git repository should reside in ~/.dotfiles.
-This way, it can be updated or push changes to origin while sitting in the right place.

-1. Clone the git repository to ~/.dotfiles
-   `$ git clone git@github.com:Arko/dotfiles.git ~/.dotfiles`
+`git clone git@github.com:Arko/dotfiles.git ~/.dotfiles cd ~/.dotfiles
-2. Run the install script
-   `$ ~/.dotfiles/install`
+./install`